 How long does Ipe really last?

 It has been known to last outdoors for over 75 years.
-However, in answering this question, there’s need to get a grasp of other prevalent products and the benefits they convey.
-For quite a long time, pressure treated wood, redwood, or cedar were considered the most famous materials for building outdoors.
+However, in answering this question, there’s a need to get a grasp of other prevalent products and the benefits they convey.
+For quite a long time, pressure-treated wood, redwood, or cedar were considered the best materials for building outdoors.
 Now Ipe has a firm hold on the title for best outdoor material.

 Pressure Treated Wood

 This material is very popular because it is cheap and simple to use.
-Be that as it may, low cost usually comes with unpredicted disadvantages.
-One associated downside of pressure treated wood is the maintenance.
+Be that as it may, the low cost usually comes with unpredicted disadvantages.
+One associated downside of pressure-treated wood is maintenance.
 In addition, you won’t have to do stripping, sanding, staining on a yearly basis.
-Recently, research has associated leakages of chemicals with pressure treated wood when it gets wet.
+Recently, research has associated leakages of chemicals with pressure-treated wood when it gets wet.
 So, it’s definitely not something you want around your family.

 Cedar and Redwood

 These two kinds of wood are remarkably popular because they have solid performance records.
-Regrettably, there’s scarcity of the bug-resistant wood which has a life expectancy of 30+ years.
-At present, if any of these two woods are priced, they would cost much more than Ipe or high-quality composite materials.
+Regrettably, there’s the scarcity of the bug-resistant wood which has a life expectancy of 30+ years.
+At present, if any of these two kinds of wood are priced, they would cost much more than Ipe or high-quality composite materials.

-Arriving the decking scene as an amazing product, composites possess the characteristics of a good wood and without defect.
+Arriving the decking scene as an amazing product, composites possess the characteristics of good wood and without defect.
 Unfortunately, this feat was unrealistic as unforeseen issues such as mold to unstable boards plagued the composite decking.
 In reaction, many organizations attempted to address the most typical complaints; however, several problems remain unresolved to date.
-Composite remains a plastic product that has no resemblance of wood.
+Composite remains a plastic product that has no resemblance to wood.
 It’s not as solid as wood.
 Special installation techniques are required to ensure a safe deck.